This site contains affiliate links. Read full disclosure here.

 We always love to stay at the Port of Siuslaw Campground and Marina when we go to Florence.
 There are RV hookups, cable TV and Wi-Fi in some spots, and it is walking or bicycling distance from anywhere we like to go.
 We do have to get the shuttle or a cab to the Three Rivers Casino, but it is a quick drive.

 Norman and I arrived Friday evening.
 The weather was lovely and mild, so we rode our bicycles up to International C Food Market for dinner.
-We bought a bicycle rack for the RV especially for trips like this.
 The restaurant was unusually quiet, you would never guess the town was going to be overrun with fellow adventurers in just a few hours.
 We had fish and chips for dinner and I tried Calamari for the first time.
 Everything was delicious and the Calamari wasn’t tough and chewy and ultra-fishy like I always thought it would be!
 Everyone should know that ICM puts raisins on their coleslaw, in case you are someone that thinks raisins belong in the trash. *cough cough Kim cough cough*

 The event began Saturday with the Wine Trail.
 We didn’t want to start the wine tasting without Aaron and Kim, so we had a light snack at Restobar while we waited for them to arrive.
 Afterwards, we checked in at Gazebo Park for our commemorative glasses and maps of participating shops, but instructions for the Glass Float Hunt were basically non existent.
 Since I was most excited about the possibility of winning a float, this meant we had to double back on many of our early stops once we found out what we were supposed to do.
 Next year, we will know that we are supposed to locate the hidden float at each location in exchange for a raffle ticket.
 Once we have collected a raffle ticket at each location, we can turn in the tickets.

-Sunday was the Chowder Trail and continuation of the glass float hunt.
-We happily sampled the offerings from many of the restaurants.
-We all agreed that all the samples were delicious, and the only bad thing was that they were so small!
+The Chowder Trail and continuation of the Glass Float Hunt began Sunday.
+There were not as many participants in the chowder trail, so we were done earlier in the day.
+Each of us had our own favorite, but we all agreed the chowder at Firehouse Restaurant and Lounge was delicious, so that is where we decided to eat while we waited for the votes to be tallied and the glass float raffle to be set up.
+We also agreed that all the samples were delicious, and the only bad thing was that they were so small!
 I couldn’t decide between Lovejoy’s Restaurant and Tearoom and Homegrown Public House for my absolute favorite, Norman preferred the Firehouse chowder, and Aaron and Kim preferred Novelli’s Crab Chowder.
-We enjoyed lunch at Firehouse Restaurant and Lounge while we waited for the votes to be tallied.

-Once the votes were tallied, Novelli’s Crab and Seafood were announced as the winners of the chowder competition.
-Next was the glass float raffle drawing.
-As the rain began in earnest, we listened intently for our names to be called as winners of one of the many glass floats.
-The number of floats dwindled and our hopes began to diminish, we finally heard “Kim Boals!”
+Once the votes were tallied, Novelli’s Crab and Seafood were announced as the winners of the chowder competition and the raffle drawing began.
+As the rain began in earnest we listened intently for our names to be called as winners of one of the many glass floats.
+As the numbers of floats dwindled and our hopes began to diminish, we finally heard “Kim Boals!”
 It was so exciting!
 She chose this beautiful glass float and captured this great photo of it once the weather improved.